ColinShaw/python-similar-image-detector/README.md

 the classifier model with new data.

 To perform a match, you just send an image by `POST` to the service.
+It will only attempt a face match if there is one face detected.
+All other cases either lack the requesite data or are ambiguous.
+In this case an error message is presented, otherwise a match is attempted.
+The class is returned in this case, which can be one of the specifically defined classes or the catch-all class.

 Here are some examples based on the data that this comes with:

 ```
 curl -X POST -F 'image=@data/test/norton.jpg' http://localhost:5000/match
 curl -X POST -F 'image=@data/test/hopkins.jpg' http://localhost:5000/match
 curl -X POST -F 'image=@data/test/cruise.jpg' http://localhost:5000/match
 curl -X POST -F 'image=@data/test/roberts.jpg' http://localhost:5000/match
+curl -X POST -F 'image=@data/test/brady.jpg' http://localhost:5000/match
 ```

 Given the training data, the Edward Norton and Anthony Hopkins matches